ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/01-Linear-Regression.md

 | $e^x$    | $e^x$              |
 | $ln(x)$  | $1/x; if x > 0$    |

-# Minimise / Maximize a cost function
+## Minimise or Maximize a cost function
 - Differentiate the function w.r.t the parameter and equate to 0.
 - For Minimisation
     - the function value of the double differential should be greater than 0.